jrcasey/mse_AMT/README.md

 2. Add to MATLAB path: `addpath(genpath(path/to/mse_AMT/));`
 3. Two options to run MSE: Locally: open `mse_AMT/toolbox/wrappers/AMT_Wrapper.m`, specify options, gridding, and filenames.
 Choose a station, depth, and strain ID and run.
 On a cluster: Specify options, gridding, and filenames in `mse_AMT/toolbox/wrappers/AMT_Wrapper.m`.
 Specify job loop parameters for SLURM array in `Job_loop.sh` Run SLURM array using `sh Job_loop.sh`

 *\*You will need to sign up for a free academic license for Mosek.
 Not painless, unfortunately.
-If you plan to run mse_AMT on a cluster, you will need to install on the server, place the license in the Mosek directory, and make sure the solver is working by running the included test `mse_AMT/test/mosekdiag.m`*
+If you plan to run mse_AMT on a cluster, you will need to install on the server, place the license in the Mosek directory, and make sure the solver is working by running the included test `mse_AMT/test/mosekdiag.m`.
+Also, please be sure to check for any licensing requirements with Mosek before installing on a server.*